 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-This shirt is constructed with very little tailoring.
+Man's shirt constructed with very little tailoring.
 It is left open at the sides and a triangular bib is sewn on at the neck.
 This bib is decorated with blue pony beads, patterned with rows of triangles.
 Strips made of porcupine quillwork and maidenhair fern stems have been placed on the arms, shoulders and as epaulets.
 Long buckskin fringes have been added at the sides of the shirt, the bottom, and the sleeves.

 The shirt is dyed a yellowish-orange color.
 On the proper right side, many narrow, brown, horizontal bands that are bisected at one end have been painted.
 These have been said to stand for horse whips.
 On the proper left, four hourglass shapes, almost completely filled in with black, have been painted.
 They have been said to stand for cloth or blankets.